 Regarding the Board’s Actions and Lack of Transparency:

-The RIAB has been less than transparent.
-Unlike other boards and departments in the CDFA, the Rendering Industry Advisory Board makes it nearly impossible to object to their decisions and participate in their process.
+Unlike other boards and departments in the CDFA, the Rendering Industry Advisory Board makes it very difficult to raise objections and to take even the most common sense and logical suggestions and exemptions made policy.

-- Their press releases are abbreviated and hidden (or not) on the website.
+- Their press releases are abbreviated and hidden (or not) on the website (Somewhat fixed, via programming enhancements, as of 2020).

 - They do not accept letters or testimonials to be read during the meetings

-- Their online press release subscription service does not work
+- Their online press release subscription service does not work.
+(Fixed in 2021, however, it is embedded in the RSS feed with all non-RIAB CDFA posts)

 - The CDFA website has a problem with press releases.
 In the archives, you can find all the press releases from 2018, 2017, 2016, etc. Also, in the main page, you can find the 5 most current press releases.
 However, there is no way to get to the older 2019 press releases after the 5 most recent.
 So if there was a release from January 2019, there is no way to find them.